sahlinet/fastapp/README.md

 ### Queue

 For asynchronous communication RabbitMQ is used.
-The admin user is used to setup users and virtual hosts.
+The admin user is used to create virtual hosts, users and their permissions.

 	RABBITMQ_ADMIN_USER = "admin"
 	RABBITMQ_ADMIN_PASSWORD = "admin"